tamagokun/acf-forms/README.md

 1. Install ACF
 2. Install plugin
-3. Create new form
-4. Create new ACF field group (these are your form fields)
+3. Create new ACF field group (these are your form fields)
+4. Create new form
+5. Assign form's field group to the ACF field group you just created
-5. Drop in the shortcode somewhere `[acf-form form="my-form-slug"]`
+6. Drop in the shortcode somewhere `[acf-form form="my-form-slug"]`